Tax Guide for Film & Television

 Film & Television Tax Credit Program

-Pursuant to Senate Bill 113, during the shortened period specified above, for those credit amounts in excess of $5,000,000, the claimant may do both of the following:
+For those credit amounts in excess of $5,000,000, the claimant may do both of the of the following:

-1. Elect to obtain a refund of the qualified sales and use taxes paid or offset that excess credit amount, or assigned portion, against the qualified sales and use taxes imposed during the reporting periods that occur during the 2021 calendar year, subject to specified limitations.
+- Elect to obtain a refund of the qualified sales and use taxes paid or offset that excess credit amount, or assigned portion against the qualified sales and use taxes imposed, in the reporting periods that occur during the 2024, 2025, and 2026 calendar years.
+The total amount of refunds or credit offsets shall not exceed $5,000,000 in each of the 2024, 2025, and 2026 calendar years for each claimant.

-2. If the claimant has not exhausted the excess credit amount, or assigned portion, as provided in paragraph (1), offset the remaining excess credit amount, or assigned portion, against the qualified sales and use taxes imposed during the reporting periods in the 5 years following and including the reporting period beginning on and after January 1, 2022.
+- If the claimant has not exhausted the excess credit amount, or assigned portion, as described above, offset the remaining excess credit amount, or assigned portion, against the qualified sales and use taxes imposed in the reporting periods in the five years following and including the reporting period beginning on and after January 1, 2027.

 The California Film Commission (CFC) administers the Film & Television Tax Credit Program.
 This program provides tax credits based on qualified expenditures for qualified productions produced in California.
 The first credit program provided for $100,000,000 in tax credits to be allocated for each fiscal year from July 2009 through June 2015.
 The second California Film & Television Tax Credit Program was a five year, $1.55 billion program that provides $230,000,000 in tax credits to be allocated for fiscal year July 2015 through June 2016 and $330,000,000 in credits to be allocated for each fiscal year from July 2016 through June 2020.
 The third California Film & Television Tax Credit Program allocates $330,000,000 in tax credits for each fiscal year from July 2020 through June 2025.